-The South Burlington School District's basic financial statements include the following components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also includes required supplementary information which consists of the general fund budgetary comparison schedule and pension schedules, and other supplementary information which includes combining and other schedules.
+The South Burlington School District's basic financial statements include the following components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
+This report also includes required supplementary information which consists of the general fund budgetary comparison schedule, pension and OPEB schedules and other supplementary information which includes combining and other schedules.